upa/nante-wan/README.md

 #### Web interface

-Nante-WAN does not provide any wev interfaces.
+Nante-WAN does not have any web interfaces.
 But, it is easy to make your own web interface.
 What your web interface must do is, putting and updating config json files.